thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 ### Entity store

-All the entity registration messages retained with the MQTT broker helps thin-edge components to maintain an entity store with all the registered devices and services along with their metadata.
+All the entity registration messages retained with the MQTT broker helps %%te%% components to maintain an entity store with all the registered devices and services along with their metadata.

 Components like mappers use such an entity store while processing data from various sources.